CiscoCXSecurity/tcpy_scanner/README.md

 tcpy_scanner.py -p 22,445,3389 -B 10.0.0.0 10.0.0.0/24
 ```

-## Limitations with scanning locally attached networks as a non-root user
+## Limitations of scanning locally attached networks as a non-root user

 There are some inherent limitations (unrelated to tcpy_scanner) to scanning locally attached networks as a non-root user.
 One of this is that Linux effectively rate-limits ARP resolutions.